 Eggplant is a member of the nightshade family.
 You can catch different kinds of eggplants that range from small to big, short to long, and light to dark colors.
 Eggplant is one of the most favorite vegetables all over the world and appears in numerous dishes.

 It is quite easy to cultivate and thrive in prosperity in the summer months and hot climates.
+So what is the flavor of eggplant?
 Since zucchini, summer squash, and eggplant are from the same family, they have similar flavors, including mild, sweet, tender, and slightly bitter.

 Eggplant is an excellent selection to help you upgrade dishes’ flavor to new levels while thickening up your soup and stews.
 It features texture-like okra but creamier, spice and tang flavor when tasting it.